Excel SEARCH Function

 - find_text: find_text refers to the substring/character which you want to search within a string or the text you want to find out.

 - within_text:.
 Where your substring is located or where you perform the find_text.

-How to Use SEARCH Function in excel?
+How to Use the Search Function in excel? (with Examples)

-=SEARCH(“Good”,B6) and output will be 1.
+=SEARCH(“Good,” B6) and output will be 1.

 For first name=LEFT(B12,SEARCH(” “,B12)-1)

 Suppose there is a set of IDs, and you have to find out the _ location within IDs, then use simply the Excel SEARCH to find out the “_” location within IDs.

 =SEARCH(“_,” B27), and output will be 6.

 Let’s understand the working of SEARCH in excel with wildcards charactersExcel With Wildcards CharactersIn Excel, wildcards are the three special characters asterisk, question mark, and tilde.
 Asterisk denotes multiple characters, a question mark denotes a single character, and a tilde denotes the identification of a wild card character..